mattkersley/mattkersley.github.io/_posts/2016-01-18-anger-stress-get-less.md

 I play the joker most days, making crude jokes or providing friendly banter.
 Sometimes, you have to be serious to discuss human issues.

 My hope is that someone will relate to, and extract something useful to apply to their own life.
-If this post helps 1 person, it’s don’t it’s job.
+If this post helps 1 person, it’s done it’s job.

 There is at least one time a day where I let something annoy me to the point where it changes my entire mood.